markohautala/django-auth-crud-app/README.md

 - A due-date, so that the user can prompt a "end date" or "date to finish" the task to.

+- A way for a user to be able to delete their whole account.

 <hr>

 ## Testing